This post is also available in: Spanish

 And if you’ve see this movie you understand why Peter, James, and John needed the glory of Tabor before enduring the horror of Calvary.

-This post on the Transfiguration of Christ on Mt.
-Tabor and its relationship with his passion on Calvary is offered as a reflection on the readings for the 2nd Sunday of Lent, cycle C (Genesis 15:5-18; Philippians 3:17- 4:1; Luke 9:28-36).
+This post focuses on the Transfiguration of Christ on Mt.
+Tabor and its relationship with his passion on Calvary.
+It appears here as a reflection on the readings for the 2nd Sunday of Lent, cycle C (Genesis 15:5-18; Philippians 3:17- 4:1; Luke 9:28-36).